Cyclic isogenies of elliptic curves over fixed quadratic fields: Introduction

-The outline of the paper is as follows. \Cref{sec:mazur_strategy} explains the strategy of Mazur to reduce the problem to determining all $K$-rational points on a finite and computable list of modular curves. \Cref{sec:search_convenient} describes the searching method to identify the 133 convenient quadratic fields, and \Cref{sec:methods_overview} gives an overview of the methods we used to determine $K$-rational points on modular curves for fixed quadratic fields $K$.
+\Cref{sec:mazur_strategy} is purely expository, and explains the strategy of Mazur to reduce the problem to determining all $\Q$-rational points on a finite and computable list of modular curves.
+In \Cref{sec:mazur_strategy_develop} we then generalise this strategy to number fields not containing the Hilbert class field of an imaginary quadratic field. \Cref{sec:search_convenient} describes the searching method to identify the 133 convenient quadratic fields, and \Cref{sec:methods_overview} gives an overview of the methods we used to determine $K$-rational points on modular curves for fixed quadratic fields $K$.
 While the $19$ values in \ref{list:really_convenient_ds} were found from running our implementation, it would be illuminating for the reader to have one case worked out in detail; this is done in \Cref{sec:example_213} for the quadratic field $\Q(\sqrt{213})$. \Cref{thm:quad_pts} is proved in \Cref{sec:fin_quad_pts}, and \Cref{sec:isogeny_graphs} carries out the computation of the ``graph of rational isogenies'', which is Part 2 of Mazur's strategy.
 Finally in \Cref{sec:further} we outline avenues for further work into this problem.

 \ack{It is a pleasure to thank Jennifer Balakrishnan, Francesca Bianchi, Xavier Guitart, Barry Mazur, Philippe Michaud-Jacobs, Steffen M{\"u}ller, Jeroen Sijsling, Samir Siksek, Michael Stoll and Borna Vukorepa for helpful comments, discussions and correspondence.
 We thank John Cremona for suggesting improvements to the Sage implementation of some of our algorithms, and Andrew Sutherland for encouraging us to extend the range of quadratic fields to consider.
 We are grateful to the organisers of the `Modern Breakthroughs in Diophantine Problems' workshop, held in June 2022 at the Banff International Research Station in Banff, Canada, which provided the venue for all authors to meet together physically for the first time and to improve the results of the paper.
+We also thank the anonymous referees for their careful reading and comments on an earlier version of the manuscript.

 The first author is grateful to the Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation for being granted access to computational resources required for this project.
 The second author was supported by the QuantiXLie Centre of Excellence, a project co-financed by the Croatian Government and European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (Grant KK.01.1.1.01.0004) and by the Croatian Science Foundation under the project no. IP-2018-01-1313.
 The third author is supported by NSF grant DMS-1945452 and Simons Foundation grant \#550023. }